encoredev/encore/docs/how-to/migrate-away.md

 ## Accommodating for your unique requirements

 Many software projects end up having a few novel requirements, which are highly specific to the problem domain.
-To accommodate for this, Encore is designed to let you go outside of the standardized Backend SDK when you need to, for example:
+To accommodate for this, Encore is designed to let you go outside of the standardized Backend Framework when you need to, for example:
 - You can drop down in abstraction level in the API framework using [raw endpoints](/docs/develop/api-schemas#raw-endpoints)
 - You can use tools like the [Terraform provider](/docs/deploy/terraform) to integrate infrastructure that is not managed by Encore